Speech and language impairment: Acquired disorders

 Acquired disorders result from brain injury, stroke or atrophy, many of these issues are included under the Aphasia umbrella.

 Brain damage, for example, may result in various forms of aphasia if critical areas of the brain such as Broca's or Wernicke's area are damaged by lesions or atrophy as part of a dementia.

-An acquired language disorder occurs after the person is injured or ill, it is neurological.
+If an acquired language disorder occurs after the person is injured or ill, it is neurological.
 One of the most commonly known acquired language disorder is aphasia.
 Everyday activities are easily affected because of a language disorder.
 Communication impacts how understanding the person is of this disorder.

 There is a sender and receiver to communication, the receiver needs to be able to understand the communication process.
 The receiver should also be able to understand, so that they can respond and communicate back to the sender.
 The person needs to be careful how the sender/ receiver interprets the messages being sent.
 There are 4 types of barriers to communication for the sender/receivers, Process barriers, Physical barriers, Semantic barriers, and Psychosocial barriers.
 Process barriers are the sender and receiver of communication.
 Physical barriers, one of the biggest and major barriers to communication, are caused by distractions.
 The semantic barriers of communication are the words and meaning of the words and how they are used.
 Psychosocial barriers are the mental and emotional factors of communication.
 These barriers are important because of how to treat and an acquired language disorder.
 Noise plays a big role in the communication process, by helping to interpret the message and bringing out emotions and attitude.